cdd/bioassay-express/README.md

 * run `make pkg` to compile the whole _BioAssay Express_ project, and prepare a customized bundle for this purpose
 * run `make build` to setup the docker container and copy over all the necessary files
 * start the docker container with `make start`

-Note that the docker container contains templates, vocabulary and assays: the assay data that is uploaded into the BAE instance on starting is the publicly available curated content from the active [public server](https://beta.bioassayexpress.com), and can be browsed and manipulated locally.

 ## Setup